 - Jackson Safety

-Based on the recent KMB stock price, that dividend payout puts the Kimberly Clark dividend yield at 3.6%.
+Based on the recent KMB stock price, that payout puts the Kimberly Clark dividend yield at 3.0%.
 That’s a nice dividend yield from my perspective.

-I normally target stocks to purchase with yields ranging from 3-5%.
-That’s the sweet spot for me as long as I’m comfortable with the dividend growth rate and dividend safety.
+I normally target stocks with dividend yields ranging from 3-5%.
+It is the sweet spot for me.
+Assuming I’m comfortable with the dividend safety.
+And, the dividend growth is adequate.